 csi-cinder-high-speed uses SSD, while

 csi-cinder-classic uses traditional spinning disks.
 This is detailed in the Persistent Volumes guide.

-We will support future classes as soon they are made available in OVH Public Cloud.
+We will support future classes as soon they are made available in OVHcloud Public Cloud.

 Please feel free to give any suggestions in order to improve this documentation.